What is an acceptable standard of health?

 • you have applied for a temporary visa as a seconded business person, or

-• you have been recognised has having refugee or protection status in New Zealand.
+• you have been recognised has to have refugee or protection status in New Zealand.

 When will a medical waiver not be granted?